derrick-yu1/4-Bit-CPU/README.md

 ECE-251 Professor Marano

 ## Introduction
-A 4-bit CPU and a 16 by 8 RAM in a von Neumann computer architecture was designed using Verilog.
+A 4-bit CPU and a 16 by 8 RAM in a von Neumann computer architecture were designed using Verilog.
 The CPU was modeled after the SAP computer series taught in *Digital Computer Electronics* by Malvino and Brown.
 However, this CPU has a different overall instruction set from all architectures because of its limited but useful 4 bit opcodes and the Verilog simulation had to be designed from scratch.
-The priority was for the CPU to be capable of doing arithmetic/logical operations, load/store, unconditional jump and unconditional/conditional branch and link.
+The priority was for the CPU to be capable of doing arithmetic/logical operations, load/store, unconditional jump, and unconditional/conditional branch and link.
 These operations are highlighted in the ultimate Fibonacci code that will be presented later.
 Despite being a 4 bit CPU with the ALU operand being 4 bits, all instructions (and as a result RAM word width) are 8 bits (upper nibble is the opcode and lower nibble is the operand), therefore requiring an 8 bit data bus.

 ## Overview of Architecture
 ![Overview of Architecture](https://user-images.githubusercontent.com/100246360/167650453-4d56caed-4ea6-422e-a36b-18de38ca4d33.jpg)

 ## Description of Each Module
 1. Program Counter: Register that holds the address of the next instruction in memory.
-It is positively edge triggered with three control pins
+It is positive edge triggered with three control pins
   - Lp - Load content from the bus into the program counter
   - Cp - Increment the program counter
   - Ep - Output the content of the program counter onto the bus
 2. Memory Address Register (MAR): Register that holds the address of the current instruction.
-It is positively edge triggered with two control pins
+It is positive edge triggered with two control pins
   - Lm - Load content from the bus to the memory address register
   - Em - Output the content of the memory address register onto the bus
 3. RAM: Stores data and instructions.
-It is positively edge triggered with two control pins
-  - Cs - Output the content of the RAM at the current adddress in Read mode
-  - We - Read the content of the RAM at the current address or Write to the RAM at the current address
+It is positive edge triggered with two control pins  - We - Read the content of the RAM at the current address or Write to the RAM at the current address
 4. Instruction Register: Register that holds the instruction.
-It is positively edge triggered with two control pins
+It is positive edge triggered with two control pins
   - Li - Load the content from the bus into the instruction register
   - Ei - Output the content of the instruction register onto the bus
 5. Control Unit: It decodes the opcode from the instruction and controls all control pins of all modules.
 It is negatively edge triggered.
 6. Accumulator: Register that stores the result of an ALU operation.
-It is positively edge triggered with two control pins
+It is positive edge triggered with two control pins
   - La - Load content from the bus into the accumulator
   - Ea - Output the content of the accumulator onto the bus
 7. ALU: Performs arithmetic and logical operations.
 It has three control pins grouped as a single “Select” control
   - ALU Select (M2M1M0)
 8. ALU Input Register: Register that holds the data that will be used to perform an operation by the ALU with the content in the accumulator.
-It is positively edge triggered with one control pin
+It is positive edge triggered with one control pin
   - Lib - Load content from the bus into the ALU input register
 9. Return Address Register: Register that holds the address of the instruction that the program will return to after branching.
-It is positively edge triggered with two control pins
+It is positive edge triggered with two control pins
   - Lc - Load content from the bus into the return address register
   - Ec - Output the content of the return address register onto the bus
 10. Output Register: Register that holds the content that the user wants to be outputted from the accumulator.
-It is positively edge triggered with one control pin
+It is positiveFddd edge triggered with one control pin
   - Lo - Load the output register from the bus

 ## Instruction Set Architecture